-The resulting ratios showed that for two (of the five) small operators, this ratio exceeded 1 percent.
-In one case, the ratio was approximately 4 percent.
-For a third small operator, the ratio was slightly less than 1 percent.
-Based on these calculations, the FAA has determined that the rule will have a significant impact on a substantial number of small entities.
+The resulting ratio, for each affected small operator, showed that in five cases, this ratio was either equal to, or exceeded, one percent.
+In two cases, the ratio exceeded three percent.
+Based on these estimates, the FAA has determined that the rule will have a significant impact on a substantial number of small entities.

-4. A description of the projected reporting, record-keeping, and other compliance requirements of the rule, including an estimate of the classes of small entities, which will be subject to the requirement, and the type of professional skills necessary for preparation of the report or record.
+4. A description of the projected reporting, record-keeping, and other compliance requirements of the rule, including an estimate of the classes of small entities, which will be subject to the requirement, and the type of professional skills necessary for preparation of the report or record: